XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/story.md

 @ Visual

-### How do I unlock Chapter 4 of Continuum Turbulence?

-> By completing all nodes and paths, including bad ends.

 ### Why can't I read the Griffin Stories/Bookshelf of Memories?

 > 2 things.
 Either you haven't redeemed your points from the STAR tab, or you lack one of the dolls.